prob140/prob140.github.io/logistics.md

 ---
 #### A. Adhikari ####

 You must enroll in the lecture, one discussion section, and one lab.
-See the [Academic Guide](http://classes.berkeley.edu/content/2018-spring-stat-140-001-lec-001) for details.
+See the [Academic Guide](https://classes.berkeley.edu/content/2018-fall-stat-140-001-lec-001) for details.
 You can attend only the discussion section and lab in which you are enrolled.

 ### Prerequisites ###
-**Students interested in Fall 2018 enrollment, please see the [About](http://prob140.org/about/) page for Fall prerequisites.**
+**Students interested in Fall 2018 enrollment, please see the [About](http://prob140.org/about/) page for details.**

-- [Data 8](http://data8.org/fa17/) (Stat/CS/Info C8).
-The basics of probability are in Sections 8.3 through 9.3 as well as Chapters 12 and 17 of the Fall 2017 version of the Data 8 textbook.
-We’ll also touch on all of the inference covered in Data 8, in one way or another.
-You should remind yourself of Python and the datascience library.
+- [Data 8](http://data8.org/sp18/) (Stat/CS/Info C8).
+We will revisit all of the inference covered in Data 8.
+The basics of probability are in Section 9.5 as well as Chapters 14 and 18 of the Spring 2018 version of the [Data 8 textbook](https://www.inferentialthinking.com/chapters/intro).
+You should also remind yourself of Python and the datascience library.

-In Spring 2018 we will accept the following alternatives to Data 8, consistent with the Data 8 "grandfathering" alternatives proposed during the transition towards a new Data Science major.
+In Fall 2018 we will accept the following alternatives to Data 8, consistent with the Data 8 "grandfathering" alternatives proposed during the transition towards a new Data Science major.
     - DS 100 (Stat/CS C100), or
-    - Stat 133 and CS 61A, or
+    - Stat 20 (or 21 or 131A) and CS 61A

-    - Stat 20 (or 21) and CS 61A
+If you are satisfying the Data 8 prerequisite in one of the above two alternate ways, it is your responsibility to familiarize yourself with the content of Data 8.

 - A year of calculus at the level of Math 1A-1B or higher.
 Math 53 is ideal; you can take it simultaneously with Prob 140 but you should have taken 1A-1B earlier.
 We will post examples for you to work on before the start of term.
 As students have noticed, what’s required is a kind of mathematical maturity rather than knowing lots of computational formulas.
 You will rarely have to work out complicated integrals or derivatives by hand, but you will constantly work with abstraction – functions, domains, ranges, inverses, limits, and so on – as well as bounds, approximations, orders of magnitude, and so on.
 - Linear algebra, as in Math 54, EE 16A, or Math 110, or an equivalent linear algebra course taken at another college.
 This requirement can be fulfilled concurrently with Prob 140.

-Enrollment is restricted to undergraduates, and all of the prerequisites will be enforced.
+Enrollment is restricted to undergraduates and all of the prerequisites are enforced.
 If you have taken more advanced courses but not the ones above, please take a more advanced probability course or study Prob 140 materials independently on the course website.

 ### Texts ###
 #### Required: ####